zoraaver/node-install-lab-immersive-alum/README.md

 ## Instructions

-1. Install Node v5.1.0 with one of the methods listed below
+1. Install Node with one of the methods listed below
-2. Install npm v2.14.15 (typically comes with Node so you rarely if ever need to install it separately)
+2. Install npm
-3. Check versions 5.1.0 and 2.14.15 for Node and npm respectively
+3. Check that you have the latest versions of Node and npm
 4. Install testing dependencies with `npm install`
 5. Run tests to check for versions with `npm test`